usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 | **Conducting Effective Market Research** | This sprint focuses on strategies for conducting meaningful market research in support of digital service procurements.
 Learners will explore how to assess industry capabilities, craft early needs statements, and apply research methods such as RFIs to inform acquisition planning.
 Emphasis is placed on minimizing burden to vendors while gathering actionable insights to shape a more responsive and competitive solicitation. | Apply effective market research strategies to assess vendor capabilities and inform your digital acquisition approach. |

 ### Topics
-- Introduction to Conducting Effective Market Research
+- Introduction to conducting effective market research
-- Introduction to Building Your Market Research Toolkit
+- Introduction to building your market research toolkit
-- Acquisition Toolkit Worksheet
+- Acquisition toolkit worksheet
 - The Magic Quadrant
-- Responsible Pre-Solicitation Communication
+- Responsible pre-solicitation communication
-- Acquisition Process Myths
+- Acquisition process myths
-- Why Pre-Solicitation Communication Matters
+- Why pre-solicitation communication matters
-- Knowledge Check
+- Knowledge check
-- How to Communicate Effectively
+- How to communicate effectively
-- How to Communicate Effectively: Step 2
+- How to communicate effectively: Step 2
-- Engaging the Industry Traditionally
+- Engaging the industry traditionally
-- Activity: Signal or Noise?
-Evaluating RFIs with AI Insight
+- Activity: Signal or noise?
+Evaluating RFIs with AI insight
-- How to Communicate Effectively: Step 3
+- How to communicate effectively: Step 3
-- Understand the Cost-Benefit and Tradeoffs
+- Understand the cost-benefit and tradeoffs
-- Conclusion: Leveraging HCD and AI in Federal Market Research
+- Conclusion: Leveraging HCD and AI in federal market research

 ---